For more info:

 Getting the VAT refunded involves telling the store clerk you're going to be asking for the VAT back (they'll give you receipts and forms to carry with you) then filling out more forms at the airport.

-Note that you redeem the receipts when you are getting ready to leave the last E.U. country on your itinerary (in this case, "E.U. country" means all of Western Europe except Switzerland, Norway, and Iceland; and all of Eastern Europe minus Bulgaria, Romania, and Turkey—the latter three are up for membership).
+Note that you redeem all your receipts at once, when you are getting ready to leave the last EU country on your itinerary (in this case, "EU country" means all of Western Europe except Switzerland, Norway, and Iceland; and all of Eastern Europe minus Bulgaria, Romania, and Turkey—the latter three are up for membership).

-That means bring all your receipts for Italy (and every other E.U. country) to the airport from which you depart; so if you're flying home from Paris, you can take your Italian (and French, and German, etc.) receipts to the customs agent at Charles de Gaulle airport.
+That means bring all your receipts for every EU country to the airport from which you depart.
+So if you're flying home from Paris, you can take all your Italian, German, Spanish, and French receipts to the customs agent at Charles de Gaulle airport.

-How to avoid the VAT refund rigamarole still get the money back
+How to avoid the VAT refund rigmarole still get the money back

 Note that none of this has to do with Duty Free Stores at the airport or Duty Free shopping.
 For the scoop on Duty Free, click here.

-It also has nothing to do with U.S. Customs and how much you can bring back home without paying a duty (import tax).
+It also has nothing to do with U.S. Customs and how much you can bring back home without paying a duty.
 For intel on that issue, click here.

 Search ReidsItaly.com